Jiangluyu/NUS-Summer-Workshop-Labs/README.md

 The filename like LabX.ipynb or LabX.R is the answer given by me

 The .zip file is the key provided by teaching assistant

+The .csv file is the dataset used in the labs